top of page

 • Your caravan must display the same number plate as your tow car.

-• Police can check VIN numbers to ensure the caravan is not stolen.
+• Police can verify VIN numbers to ensure the caravan is not stolen.

 Insurance and CRiS Registration

-• Caravan insurance isn’t mandatory by law, but police may check CRiS registration (UK's national register for touring caravans).
+• While caravan insurance isn’t mandatory by law, police may check CRiS registration, which is the UK’s national register for touring caravans.

 What Happens If You Fail a Check?

-If the police or DVSA find an issue with your caravan or towing setup:
+If the police or DVSA identify an issue with your caravan or towing setup:

-• You may receive a fine, points on your licence, or be issued a prohibition notice.
+• You may receive a fine, points on your licence, or a prohibition notice.

-• In serious cases, your caravan may be impounded or you may be prosecuted.
+• In serious cases, your caravan could be impounded, or you may face prosecution.

-• You may be required to make immediate repairs or changes before continuing your journey.
+• You might be required to make immediate repairs or changes before continuing your journey.

 Tips to Stay Compliant

-• ✅ Ensure your caravan is CRiS-registered and secured against theft
+• Ensure CRiS Registration: Make sure your caravan is registered and secured against theft.

 Final Thoughts

-Caravan checks by the DVLA and police are not meant to be a nuisance—they're about ensuring safety on UK roads for everyone.
+Caravan checks by the DVLA and police are not meant to be a nuisance; they are essential for ensuring safety on UK roads for everyone.
 With a little preparation and regular maintenance, you can enjoy your caravan adventures worry-free.

 Comments